ivanearisty/obsidian/Classes + Uni/DAA/Concepts/9-10 Dynamic Programming/Dynamic Programming.md

 [[Practice Set 9 — Solutions.pdf]]
 Q7

+Notice that problem 7 where we care about maximizing stop value

 ```python
 Function LIS_Recursive(H[], k, memo)
     # Base case: If k = 1, LIS ending at k is 1 (single element is the subsequence)